 The U.S. Government will cover international travel and daily honorarium.
 Host institutions must provide cost share for in-country meals, lodging, and local transportation expenses (to and from lodging to the location of the project as well as additional local transportation to conduct personal errands and attend or participate in local cultural activities).
 These funds must be provided in-kind or upon arrival, not on a reimbursable basis.
 All costs, including costs covered by host institutions and in-kind contributions, must be quantified and reported in the program management system prior to approval of the project.
 Specialists are prohibited from self-funding programmatic costs.

-Croatian host institutions requiring financial assistance should contact the Agency for Mobility and EU Programs at email@example.com or Ms. Dragana Glivetic/ Mr. Ivan Alic at 01-549-7896.
+Croatian host institutions requiring financial assistance should contact the Agency for Mobility and EU Programs (Ms. Maja Balen and/or Mr. Ivan Alić) at firstname.lastname@example.org .
 Please note that intercity travel expenses will not be reimbursed unless the project is approved in two or more cities.

 How/When to Apply:

-We will accept applications from November 2, 2018 – March 30, 2019.
+Applications will be accepted from November 15, 2019 – April 30, 2020.
 Approved applications will be submitted to Washington for final approval.
-Programs can start between October 1, 2019 and programs end date should not be later than September 30, 2020.
+Programs can start between October 1, 2020 and programs end date should not be later than September 30, 2021.

 Applications must be submitted by Croatian institutions.

-Host institutions may email Fulbrightspecialist@worldlearning.org for assistance with the online portal and with project submission.
+Host institutions may email Fulbrightspecialist@worldlearning.org for assistance with the online portal.